-Description The subjects comprise a mid terraced two storey dwelling house with a single storey conservatory to the rear.
-Accommodation Ground Floor: Entrance hallway, living room, kitchen, conservatory, utility/WC and store cupboard.
-First Floor: Landing, two bedrooms and shower room.
-Gross internal floor area (m2) 109.
-Neighbourhood and location The subjects are situated towards the town centre of Thurso and afford ready access to local facilities within the town.
-The property is within a Conservation Area of Thurso.
-Age Built circa 1900.
-Weather Dry and overcast.
+DescriptionThe subjects comprise a corner semi-detached cottage.AccommodationEntrance hallway, living room, two bedrooms, kitchen, inner hallway and shower room.Gross internal floor area (m2)58Neighbourhood and locationThe subjects are located to the heel of an adopted roadway a short distance from the town of Thurso and the local facilities within the townAgeBuilt circa 1880.WeatherDry and bright. ı centre Gross internal floor area (m2) 58 Neighbourhood and location The subjects are located to the heel of an adopted roadway a short distance from the town of Thurso and the local facilities within the town Age Built circa 1880. ı centre Neighbourhood and locationThe subjects are located to the heel of an adopted roadway a short distance from the town of Thurso and the local facilities within the townAgeBuilt circa 1880. ı centre Age Built circa 1880. n centre Weather Dry and bright.
+Dry and bright.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-2 No. shared masonry chimney stacks are provided.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+Visually inspected with the aid of binoculars where appropriate.
+2 No. chimney stacks are provided, one is of stone construction with the second of stone are construction. nd brick Flat roofs were visually inspected from vantage points within the property and safe and reasonable to do so from a 3m ladder externally.
+Roof spaces were visually inspected and were entered where there was sa reasonable access, normally defined as being from a 3m ladder within the prope this is not possible, then physical access to the roof space may be taken by other if the Surveyor deems it safe and reasonable to do so.
+The main roof is timber framed, sarked and finished with natural slate roof coverings Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is timber framed, sarked and finished with natural slate.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are predominantly of PVC manufacture with some shared downpipes of cast iron manufacture.
+The main roof is timber framed, sarked and finished with natural slate roof coverings.
+Roof inspection was limited to head and shoulders from a trap hatch in the kitchen ceiling.
+Some Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Rainwater fittings are of PVC manufacture.
 Main walls Visually inspected with the aid of binoculars where appropriate.
-Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional solid stone construction which are largely pointed externally.
+Foundation concealed parts were not exposed or inspected.
+The main walls to the property are of traditional solid stone construction with pointed finis later extension to the rear lobby appears to be of masonry and render finishes.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-Windows to the property are largely of single glazed timber casement design.
-The front door is of timber casement with the rear door being of double glazed aluminium design.
-The conservatory has double glazed UPVC windows and doors.
-External decorations Visually inspected. external decorations visually inspected.
+Doors and window not forced open.
+Windows and external doors to the property are of UPVC design.
+External joinery has s were timber and UPVC finishes. -anous External decorations Visually inspected.
+External decoration has localised paint finishes.
+Conservatories/porches Visually inspected.
+None.